LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 What is the Spider Arm?

-The spider arm (also called a drum support spider or bearing carrier) is a three-pronged metal component that bolts to the rear tub housing and supports the drum bearing assembly.
-On the WM9000HVA, the spider arm is made from cast aluminum alloy and has three equally-spaced arms extending from a central hub.
-The drum bearing and seal assembly attach to the central hub.
-The spider arm distributes the entire weight and rotational forces of the drum across three mounting points on the rear tub.
+The spider arm, also known as a drum support spider or bearing carrier, is a three-pronged metal component that bolts to the rear tub housing, supporting the drum bearing assembly.
+On the WM9000HVA, the spider arm is constructed from cast aluminum alloy with three equally spaced arms radiating from a central hub.
+The drum bearing and seal assembly attach to this hub, distributing the entire weight and rotational forces of the drum across three mounting points on the rear tub.

-Spider arms fail due to metal fatigue, corrosion, or casting defects.
-The repetitive stress of spin cycles causes micro-fractures that eventually lead to complete cracking of one or more arms.
-When an arm cracks on a WM9000HVA, the drum loses support, leading to eccentric rotation and accelerated bearing wear.
+Spider arms fail due to metal fatigue, corrosion, or defects in casting.
+The repetitive stress from spin cycles can result in micro-fractures that eventually lead to complete cracking of one or more arms.
+A cracked arm on the WM9000HVA results in loss of support for the drum, causing eccentric rotation and faster bearing wear.

 What is the Drum Bearing?

-The drum bearing is a sealed, permanently-lubricated ball bearing assembly that mounts to the rear of the drum and rotates within the spider arm hub.
-The WM9000HVA uses a double-row ball bearing sealed on both sides.
-This bearing supports the entire weight of the drum (approximately 150 pounds) and accommodates rotational speeds up to 1400 RPM during the spin cycle.
+The drum bearing is a sealed, permanently-lubricated ball bearing assembly mounted to the rear of the drum, rotating within the spider arm hub.
+The WM9000HVA utilizes a double-row ball bearing sealed on both sides.
+This bearing supports the entire weight of the drum, which is around 150 pounds, and accommodates rotational speeds of up to 1400 RPM during the spin cycle.

-Drum bearings fail when the protective seals degrade, allowing water and detergent into the bearing chamber.
-This contamination combines with wear, causing the bearing balls and races to corrode and deteriorate.
-Unlike sealed bearings in motors, washer drum bearings cannot be relubricated—once they fail, replacement is the only solution.
+Drum bearings fail when the protective seals degrade, allowing water and detergent to enter the bearing chamber.
+This contamination, combined with wear, leads to corrosion and deterioration of the bearing balls and races.
+Unlike sealed bearings in motors, washer drum bearings cannot be re-lubricated—once they fail, replacement is the only option.

 Why They Fail Together

-The spider arm and drum bearing on a WM9000HVA form an integrated support system.
-When the bearing wears out, the increased play and wobbling accelerates spider arm fatigue.
-Conversely, a cracked spider arm causes the drum to move excessively, which rapidly destroys an otherwise healthy bearing.
-Most professional technicians replace both components simultaneously when either has failed, as replacing only one typically results in premature failure of the remaining component.
+The spider arm and drum bearing on a WM9000HVA function as an integrated support system.
+When the bearing wears out, the increased play and wobbling accelerate spider arm fatigue.
+Conversely, a cracked spider arm causes the drum to shift excessively, which quickly damages an otherwise healthy bearing.
+Most professional technicians recommend replacing both components simultaneously when either fails, as replacing just one usually leads to premature failure of the remaining part.

 Tools and Equipment You’ll Need